awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 ## Recommendations for Setting Up Groups, Roles, and Policies<a name="roles-recommendations"></a>

 As you set up your landing zone, it's a good idea to decide ahead of time which users will require access to certain accounts and why\.
-For example, a security account should be accessible only to the security team, the master account should be accessible only to the cloud administrators' team, and so forth\.
+For example, a security account should be accessible only to the security team, the management account should be accessible only to the cloud administrators' team, and so forth\.

 **Recommended Restrictions**